lyes-mersel/megashop/docs/api.md

 - `GET    /api/orders` - Get all orders (admin) ✅
 - `POST   /api/orders` - Make a new order (client) ✅
+- `GET    /api/orders/vendor` - Get all orders with at least one product from this vendor (vendor) ✅
 - `POST   /api/orders/prepare` - Prepare an order (client) ✅
 - `GET    /api/orders/{orderId}` - Get a specific order (admin) ✅
 - `PATCH  /api/orders/{orderId}` - Update an order (admin) ✅